Matttx/Matttx/README.md

 I'm currently learning Mobile development📱.

-I'm working on some mobile projects in React Native to improve my skills.
+I'm working on some mobile projects in React Native, Flutter and Swift to improve my skills.

 You can see me also on [Linkedin](https://www.linkedin.com/in/mattéo-fauchon/)